pmem/ndctl/ndctl-list.md

 `-i; --idle`
 Include idle (not enabled) devices in the listing

+`-C; --capabilities`
+Include region capabilities in the listing, i.e. supported namespace modes and variable properties like sector sizes and alignments.

 `-M; --media-errors`
 Include media errors (badblocks) in the listing.
 Note that the *badblock\_count* property is included in the listing by default when